AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/content-fragments-models.md

 ### Fragment Reference (Nested Fragments) {#fragment-reference-nested-fragments}

-The Fragment Reference references another content fragment.
-This of particular interest when retrieving content for use in your app, as it allows you to retrieve structured data with multiple layers.
+The Fragment Reference references one, or more, content fragments.
+This feature of particular interest when retrieving content for use in your app, as it allows you to retrieve structured data with multiple layers.

 For example: